imruljubair/byhand/README.md

 Release downloads include `SHA256SUMS`; the installer verifies the archive before extracting or installing it.

-Version 0.4.0 adds Full and Side HTML Operation Explainer layouts and replaces the learned-weight border marker with an embedded hollow diamond.
+Version 0.4.1 lets verified self-updates request administrator permission for the final installation into root-owned locations.
+Version 0.4.0 added Full and Side HTML Operation Explainer layouts and replaced the learned-weight border marker with an embedded hollow diamond.
 Terminal and HTML output remain enabled for the Llama visualization family across Ollama, local, and remote sources.
 Other engine-supported model families will be enabled gradually in later tested releases.